AlinesCodeFiWorks/AngularProject/README.md

 Honorable mention:

 - The (blur) event allowed for clean and dynamic interactions (fired when input loses focus - like when user clicks away or changes tabs).
+- Date comparisons for signaling overdue tasks.

 Next steps:

 1. Add task and subtask IDs for more accurate input handling.
-2. Etend inline editing features to include due date and task descriptions as well.
+2. Extend inline editing features to include due date and task descriptions as well.
+3. Better organize code for improved readability.
+4. Implement new features: user validation, login page with authentication, implement backend and activate email-sharing feature.